Categorize Catalog Items

 • Categorize an item by including a category in the categories list.

-• Search for categories using supported query filters.
+• Search for categories using query filters.

 Link to section